GoogleCloudPlatform/community/tutorials/using-ha-vpn-with-cisco-asa/index.md

 ### Creating the base network configuration

-Follow the procedure listed in the configuration code snippet below to create the base Layer 3 network configuration of Cisco.
+Use the configuration code below to create the base Layer 3 network configuration for the Cisco system:

     interface GigabitEthernet1/1
      nameif outside-0